jenny-tran/react-for-beginners/notes.md

 ###Stateless Functional Components
 - When the component only needs to render out HTML, i.e. you don't need other methods, it doesn't make sense to use a react component.
-- Convert to a Stateless Functional Component, by saving it to a variable and passing through an argument to obtain any props set on component.
+- Convert to a Stateless Functional Component by saving it to a variable and passing through an argument to obtain any props set on component.
     ```
     // BEST PRACTISE
     const Header = (props) => {